DeustoTech/dycon-toolbox-documentation/_posts/documentation/ControlProblem/0001-01-01-ClassControlProblem.md

               default: iode.T
           dt:
               name: Final Time
-              description: "This parameter represent is the interval to interpolate the control u and state y to obtain the functional J and the gradient dH/du"
+              description: This parameter represent is the interval to interpolate the control, $u$, and state, $y$, to obtain the functional $J$ and the gradient $dH/du$
               class: double
               dimension: [1x1]
               default: iode.dt